 You could hire a moving company, of course — but you really need to do your homework to avoid the horror stories some customers have experienced with lost or damaged belongings; or having items held hostage unless you agree to pay a rate usuriously higher than the one which you agreed to pay.

-If you do hire a moving company to take care of the move for you and that company is indeed reputable, that can be a huge burden about which you do not have to think — especially if you are moving enough belongings to fill an entire house — but the process of hiring a moving truck versus renting a truck yourself for moving could arguably be equally as arduous.
+Hiring a moving company that is indeed reputable to take care of the move for you can be a huge burden about which you do not have to think — especially if you are moving enough belongings to fill an entire house — but the process of hiring a moving truck versus renting a truck yourself for moving could arguably be equally as arduous.

-However, I am going to generally focus on moving enough belongings to fill a room or two within the United States, as I have no experience in moving internationally; but I am hoping that the advice and tips I impart here will help you — no matter to where you plan on moving.
+This article will generally focus on moving enough belongings to fill a room or two within the United States, as I have no experience in moving internationally; but I am hoping that the advice and tips I impart here will help you — no matter to wherever you plan on moving.

-I had volunteered to handle the move for someone whose apartment is located in a state different from the one in which I am based; as well as for a friend of mine local to where I am based.
+I had volunteered to handle the move for someone whose apartment was located in a state different from the one in which I am based; as well as for friends of mine who are local to where I am based.
 From those and other experiences, here is a list of what you should know about moving your belongings on your own — or even helping with the moving of the belongings of someone else — without hiring movers to do the move for you.

 First, dispel the idea that renting a truck is the same experience as a typical car rental.
 It is not.

-There is no shuttle bus to take you to your vehicle; and typically no fast track to an aisle where you can choose your vehicle — nor will you have a vehicle awaiting your arrival where you can just hop in and go.
+No shuttle bus is available to take you to your vehicle; and typically no fast track to an aisle is available where you can choose your vehicle — nor will you have a vehicle awaiting your arrival where you can just hop in and go.
 You will most likely have to stand in line with the other “peasants” — I use that word tongue-in-cheek — to get your rental processed.
-If you are fortunate, there will be no one ahead of you — but expect the process to still take at least 20 minutes.
+If you are fortunate, no one will be ahead of you in line — but expect the process to still take at least 20 minutes.

 For those reasons, it is critical that you thoroughly research your options — and be wary of the “small print” which could snag you in the end.